 *If you would like to choose from the materials I have available at my shop.
 Here are the options (TOP: sitka spruce, mahogany, Spanish cedar SIDES: mahagony, Spanish cedar, padauk, canary wood, curlymaple, or maple.
 BACK: mahagony, Padauk, or Spanish cedar.
 NECK: mahagony or Spanish cedar.
 Fingerboard: Ebony Macassar, Bolivian Rosewood, Canary Wood, Cocobolo Rosewood, or Padauk.
 Tuners:Golden Age Classical, Strings: of your choice, Rosette: traditional Spanish-style of your choice, and Binding to compliment your wood choices).

 A deposit of $750 will reserve your spot in the class, balance due on day 1 of the workshop).
 If you are local and not in a 7-day Intensive build, different payment arrangements can be made, if needed.

 Your new instrument will be completed in 7 consecutive full workdays.

-do the work as described.
-I’ll be teaching you the way I build guitars using methods I’ve learned in my own workshops.
-If you want to take a radically different route from one of my traditional methods, this will forfeit the guarantee.
+Do the work as described.
+I’ll be teaching you the way I build guitars using methods I’ve learned in lutherie workshops and from the process of building all the guitars I’ve built.
+IThere are countless ways to approach certain parts of the building process.
+If you want to take a radically different route from one of my proven traditional methods, you forfeit the guarantee.

-have all major work tasks signed off on, approved by me (the instructor) as an ongoing record instructions were followed throughout the process.
+Have all major work tasks signed off on, approved by me (the instructor) as an ongoing record that the instructions were followed throughout the process.